CEGRcode/scriptmanager-docs/docs/Contributing/developer-guidelines.md

 </div>

 ### Integrated Development Environment (IDE) - Eclipse
-We recommend using [Eclipse][eclipse] to write Java code for ScriptManager because it supports both [Gradle][gradle] (see below) and [WindowBuilder][window-builder] for convenient building of JAR files and graphical interface development.
+We recommend using [Eclipse][eclipse] to write Java code for ScriptManager because it supports both [Gradle][gradle] (see below) and [WindowBuilder][window-builder] for convenient building of JAR files and [Swing-type][java-swing] graphical interface development.

 <div class="tutorial-img-flow-container">
   <img src={require('./img/GradleBuildLogo.png').default} style={{width:60+'%',}} />
 </div>

-### Gradle-based build
+### Gradle
+With the help of plugins, Gradle can do all sorts of tasks to help manage and maintain the project.
+- compile classes
+- build JAR files
+- run JUnit tests
+- compile JavaDocs documentation

+#### Compile/Build
-Compiling Java classes and building JAR files could be handled manually, but for this project, we let Gradle juggle the process of compiling, retrieving dependencies, and building the final JAR file.
+Compiling Java classes could be handled manually, but for large projects like this, it is cumbersom.
+We let Gradle juggle the process of compiling, retrieving dependencies, and building the final JAR file with the help of Gradle plugins.
 The dependencies we use are a mix of downloaded JAR files (`scriptmanager/lib/*.jar` and dependencies retrieved directly from [Maven][maven]).

 Gradle will need to be updated periodically to support *building* on later Java versions.